Dr. Ivona Tau, coming from Vilnius, Lithuania, is an A.I. artist specializing in generative techniques. She utilizes neural networks and coding as...

 Sometime before 1982, David Hockney commented, “Photography is all right if you don’t mind looking at the world from the point of view of a paralyzed cyclops—for a split second.”
 However, his tough opinion changed when in February 1982, a curator visiting his house in the Hollywood Hills forgot some Polaroid film, and Hockney started experimenting with it.
 What arose from these experiments are the most stunning composite photo collages that you will see in a long time.
 See David Hockney’s photographs below.

 Hockney’s attitude towards photography was clearly modernist.
 He took photos sequentially and pasted them together, calling them “joiners.”

 “If you put six pictures together, you look at them six times.
 This is more what it’s like to look at someone.”

-Fascinated by movement (it’s our movement that tells we’re alive), Hockney often portrayed his subjects moving (on the contrary to his painting, where his sitters usually sit), or tried to highlight his own movement in the photograph.
-Then, his photographs invite our gaze to move from side to side, up and down.
-Another important element is time, Hockney hopes lived time, which according to him is best conveyed by movement through space.
+Fascinated by movement, Hockney often portrayed his subjects as moving or tried to highlight his own movement in the photograph.
+His photographs invite our gaze to move from side to side, up and down.

-What started as an exploration of the spaces of his house, to the portraits of his family and friends, developed into monumental works depicting vast American scenery.
+What started as an exploration of the spaces of his house and the portrayal of his family and friends developed into a monumental work depicting vast American scenery.
 Yet instead of simply documenting the landscapes, Hockney depicted depth, trying to overcome the limits of eye-vision.
-He viewed his collages as combination of painting and photography, and by showing multiple perspectives at the same moment, he makes it clear that there is never a single true and privileged one that we should blindly follow.
+He viewed his collages as a combination of painting and photography.
+He presented multiple perspectives in the same artwork to show how there is never a single true and privileged one that we should blindly follow.

-By using the Cubist shifting vantage points, Futurist glorification of movement and traditional representational iconography, Hockney depicted reality in a new sharpened way, heightening our perception of the surrounding world.
+By using the Cubist shifting vantage points, Futurist glorification of movement, and traditional representational iconography, David Hockney’s photographs depicted reality in a new sharpened way, heightening our perception of the surrounding world.